MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

 - Run the script as a **job** in Azure Machine Learning.
 Complete the YAML file to define the job.
 - Trigger the job using the CLI v2 using the Cloud Shell or a local terminal.
-- Use the registered **data** asset in the Azure Machine Learning workspace as input to the pipeline.
+- Use the registered **data** asset in the Azure Machine Learning workspace as input to the job.
-- Run the pipeline using an Azure Machine Learning **compute instance** (don't forget to stop it when done, there's a workflow to help you).
+- Run the job using an Azure Machine Learning **compute instance** (don't forget to stop it when done, there's a workflow to help you).

 > **Tip:**
 > Whether you're working from the Cloud Shell or a local terminal, make sure to update the Azure Machine Learning extension for the CLI to the latest version.